 (a) A historic resource evaluation report shall be prepared to evaluate the property against the criteria for inclusion in the local Register of Historic Resources and the California Register of Historical Resources using the criteria established in SJBMC 11-06-080 and the California Public Resources Code Section 5024.1, Title 14 CCR, Section 4852.
-The report will include, at a minimum, a summary of findings, an introduction, description of the proposed project, identification and description of the proposed project, identification and description of the proposed property, a State inventory form (DPR 523 A-L, as appropriate), map indicating the property's location, a description of the building's character defining features, an assessment of the property against the criteria for inclusion in the local Register and the California Register of Historical Resources, and a conclusion.
+The report will include, at a minimum, a summary of findings, an introduction, description of the proposed project, identification and description of the proposed property, a State inventory form (DPR 523 A-L, as appropriate), map indicating the property's location, a description of the building's character defining features, an assessment of the property's integrity, an overview of the property's historic context, an evaluation of the property against the criteria for inclusion in the local Register and the California Register of Historical Resources, and a conclusion.
 The individual evaluating the property must meet the Secretary of the Interior's Professional Qualifications Standards for architectural history.